Contents:

 1. Bring someone with you

-If things don’t go as planned, they’ll be able to talk through alternative options, as well as help you with the practical stuff – like organising your documentation and writing down phone numbers.
 It can be reassuring to know that, no matter what happens, you’ll have someone by your side.
 If you get the results you’re hoping for, then you’ll have someone there to share the moment and celebrate your success.

-In the midst of all the Results Day chaos, it’s easy to feel pressured to have to open your results with friends, or to share them with anybody and everybody who asks.
+In the midst of all the Results Day chaos, it’s easy to feel pressured to have to open your results with friends or to share them with anybody and everybody who asks.
 This can lead to additional stress, especially if your peers are comparing their results.

 3. Preparation is key

 Results Day doesn’t always go according to plan.
-Prepare for every eventuality so that you aren’t caught off guard if you don’t quite get the exam results you are hoping for.
-Having a plan in place will provide a sense of structure and control amid the uncertainty, and ease some stress on the day itself.
+It’s a good idea to prepare for every eventuality, so you aren’t caught off guard if you don’t quite get the exam results you are hoping for.

 4. Talk to someone